imashwani/PranayComp/README.md

 # PranayComp

-This is a simple app Users to help users register their complaints, view and track them and the admin can view the complaints too.
+This is a simple app to help users register their complaints, view and track them and the admin can view the complaints too.

+Technology used for back-end:
 i have used firebase real-time database for storing data of users and complaints, firebase storage to store images, firebase authentication for login.